 Marijuana pills, known as “cannabis caps,” weed pills or Rick Simpson Oil (RSO) are made by filling medication capsules with marijuana oil, wax or another extract.

-These are liquids infused with either tetrahydrocannabinol (THC) or cannabinol (CBD), the psychoactive components of marijuana, and are sprayed under the tongue for fast absorption.
+These are liquids infused with either THC, the psychoactive component of marijuana, or CBD, and are sprayed under the tongue for fast absorption.
 They’re usually used by medical marijuana patients.
 People use them because they are convenient and discrete.
 Sprays come in different flavors and can be used to cover rolling papers, joints, blunts, pipes, etc.

 Topical oils are thick extracts that are absorbed through the skin and used for muscle aches/soreness.
 Topicals don’t provide the feeling of “being high” and are mainly used for medicinal purposes.